Phrases That Poison Resume: Avoid Them At All Costs

 We can’t even imagine the exact amount of resumes hiring managers when they require new employees.
 Respectively, it’s tough for them to process every single resume attentively.
 Therefore, to ease their job, they are forced to sort resumes according to their content and structure quickly.

 Suppose you wish to get into a pile of approved resumes.
 In that case, it’s necessary to create a customized document, which contains solid and concrete facts about your past accomplishments and job experiences, avoiding odd and personal information.

 Nevertheless, a well-structured CV can quickly get to the “no” pile if your recruiter identifies too many wrong phrases and words, including jargon and flat hackneyed clichés.

-In many cases, it would be a wise decision to apply to professional resume writing companies, such as Resume Writing Lab, to perfect your resume and obtain a 100% guarantee to get an invitation to the job interview.
+In many cases, it would be a wise decision to apply to a professional resume writing company, such as Resume Writing Lab, to perfect your resume and obtain a 100% guarantee to get an invitation to the job interview.

 Most career experts agree that focusing on the term “job duties” would put your resume at significant risk of being denied.

 Recruiters advise each of the job hunters to save the place for more important facts, such as your past accomplishments, rather than describing job duties of your past work positions.

 Remember that you’re required to do your job duties, and there’s nothing special in them in contrast to your job accomplishments.

 When filling out resumes, many people put a memorable phrase, which sounds like “a proven ability”.
 HR managers always doubt the accuracy of this term.
 Who was it proven by, and how?
 If it was established, then how does it differ from the ones that were not proven?
 If you want to verify the credibility of your skills, then provide necessary examples of your career achievements.

-Whenever you write this phrase, most HR managers consider it as if you say: “Do me a favour, because I am not qualified”.
+Whenever you write this phrase, most HR managers consider it as if you say: “Do me a favor, because I am not qualified”.
 Remember to use the term “transferable skills” – instead, present your obtained skills and how they might be used in the job you are applying for.